 - a) Subsequent aircraft intending to operate at an abandoned airfield will be given traffic information on preceding aircraft.
-ATC do not sequence aircraft at these airfields; - b) Aircraft should monitor the appropriate Pearce ATC frequency (Pearce Centre at Beermullah and Mooliabeenie, Pearce Approach at Bindoon and Bindoon Hill); - c) As far as practicable, practice flame-out TACAN approaches should be flown to the REM Navaid/ Beermullah airfield; and - d) Circuit training at Beermullah airfield should be minimised due to its proximity to the REM.
+ATC do not sequence aircraft at these airfields; - b) Aircraft should monitor the appropriate Pearce ATC frequency (Pearce Centre at Beermullah, Mooliabeenie, Bindoon and Bindoon Hill); - c) As far as practicable, practice flame-out TACAN approaches should be flown to the REM Navaid/ Beermullah airfield; and - d) Circuit training at Beermullah airfield should be minimised due to its proximity to the REM.